najeebjebreel/lira_analysis/README.md

 ## Overview

-**Membership Inference Attacks (MIAs)** determine whether a specific data point was used to train a machine learning model.
-This poses serious privacy risks, especially when training data contains sensitive information.
+**Membership Inference Attacks (MIAs)** aim to determine whether a specific data point was used to train a machine learning model.
+This could pose serious privacy risks, when knowing training data membership can reveal sensitive information.

-**LiRA (Likelihood Ratio Attack)** is a state-of-the-art membership inference technique that leverages likelihood ratios computed from shadow models trained on different data subsets.
-This implementation extends the original work with:
+**LiRA (the Likelihood Ratio Attack)** is a state-of-the-art membership inference technique that leverages likelihood ratios computed from shadow models trained on different data subsets.
+This implementation evaluates it with:

 - **Realistic threat models**: Online and offline attack variants
 - **Multiple evaluation modes**: Single-target and leave-one-out cross-validation
-- **Spatial augmentation support**: For improved attack robustness
 - **Comprehensive metrics**: AUC, accuracy, TPR@FPR, precision

----

-## Features

-✅ **Modular architecture**: Clean separation of training, attack, and analysis code ✅ **Multiple datasets**: CIFAR-10/100, GTSRB (image), Purchase-100 (tabular) ✅ **Flexible model zoo**: ResNet, WideResNet, FCN, and 200+ models via TIMM ✅ **Attack variants**: Online, offline, fixed/adaptive variance, global threshold ✅ **Evaluation modes**: Single-target and leave-one-out with uncertainty quantification ✅ **Data augmentation**: Training augmentations (MixUp, CutMix, etc.) and inference augmentations ✅ **Numerical stability**: scipy-based stable softmax and log-sum-exp ✅ **GPU acceleration**: Full CUDA support with automatic mixed precision (AMP) ✅ **Reproducibility**: Seed management and configuration tracking ✅ **Professional logging**: Detailed experiment logs and progress tracking ✅ **PEP8 compliant**: Clean, readable, well-documented code

 ---